 When you’re wandering round the city, you’re always bumping into little electric golf buggy things known as ‘kavalirs’.
 These bad boys are free to use around the old town, which is pedestrianised otherwise.
 There’s also a real feeling of the city being at one with nature, as naff as that sounds.
 The way it’s set along the river with the mountains and trees rising up behind makes it feel like you’re not in a capital city at all.

-Exploring Ljubljana’s fairytale old town and the free tour
+Explore the fairytale old town and the free tour of Ljubljana city centre

 Ljubljana is really charming.
 I hate using that word but it is.
 The old town sees to that.